 If you want to work with Paper.js, simply download the latest "stable" version from http://paperjs.org/download/

-With Bower installed, simply type this command in your project folder:
+If NPM or Bower is already installed, simply type one of these commands in your project folder:

 Upon execution, you will find a

 For more information on how to install Node.js and NPM, read the chapter Installing Node.js and NPM.